Melyyn/MultiStyleSelectorXL/README.md

 ### Installation

-Enter this repo's URL in Automatic1111's extension tab "Install from Url":
+Copy and paste the URL below in Automatic1111's extension tab "Install from URL":

 https://github.com/ahgsql/StyleSelectorXL.git

+Make sure it's enabled in the extensions list.
+Restart Automatic1111 to start using it.

 ### Usage

-Enable or Disable it On Extension's panel, Write your subject into Prompt field, Select Style then hit Generate!
-The selected style will be applied to your current prompts.
+Write your subject into prompt field, select style(s) then hit generate.
+The selected styles will be applied to your prompt.

 ### Support the original author
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/ahgsql)